human-solutions/file-paths/README.md

 ## Config files

 The paths below are valid on any platform.
-They will be cleaned and have environment variables resolved at load.
+They will be cleaned and have environment variables resolved when read.

 ```toml
 dir1 = "~/mydir/${SOME_ENV}/../"